akkeris/region-api/README.md

 ## Running

+### Kubernetes Install

+Helm charts are available under the *kubernetes* folder.
+To install:

+* Copy the example *values* file from *kubernetes/chart/values* to a seperate folder ex. *kubernetes/manifests*
+* Add the relevant values from the next section.
+* Generate templates with `helm template --values ./kubernetes/chart/values.yaml --output-dir ./kubernetes/manifests ./kubernetes/chart`
+* Apply to cluster with `kubectl apply -f ./kubernetes/manifests/`

+``

 ### Environment

 Set the following environment variables, if this is first time running it see the Setup section.